ARCHIVES OF THE SOCIETY

 located at 25 Schoolhouse Road, Eastham, MA

-As a result of the COVID-19 Virus, the Archives Room is closed for personal visits - requests should be sent to
+The Archives Room is re-opening for personal visits by appointment - requests should be sent to

-every effort will be made to assist you remotely
+every effort will be made to assist you in person or remotely

 The Archives has many genealogical booklets for sale as well as other books pertaining to Eastham's History.
 Family trees done by local artist, Jim Owens for the first seven Eastham Families (Bangs, Cook, Doane, Higgins, Prence, Snow and Smalley) are also available at $10.00 each.